sharmanikhil1100/Occlusion-and-Image-Restoration/README.md

 # Image Restoration on Occlude Human Faces

-## What I did on this repository after forking.
+## What has been done on this repository :
 * Made minor changes in complete.py.
 * Added Test images from Celeb-A.
 * Ran the code on my laptop for Results.